basedanarki/basedanarki/README.md

 - **Verticalized, Increasingly Autonomous, Multimodal, AI:** -->

   My customers made billions back then because we locked in on empire buildingly conversion-oriented content generation systems.
-Alas, I live and breathe for increasingly artistic symbiosis between man and machine. (imagination! profitably!)
+Alas, I live and breathe for increasing artistic symbiosis between human and machine. (imagination! profitably!)
 - **Helping the Next Generation Get Their First Big Wins, Gain Influence, & Aura Farm ***Congruently***:**

   Engaging zoomers living with URGENCY unmatched, of vibrant energy, dying to live a better life, yet aren't really good at anything... yet.
 It has never been this easy to live a blessed life... and yet zoomers don't know WTF to do.
 LOL. ***(MONETIZE LADS!!!)***